GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/background-services/index.md

 To display a push notification to a user, a [service worker][16] must first use the [Push Message][17] API to receive data from a server.
 When the service worker is ready to display the notification, it uses the [Notifications][18] API.
-To log Push Messages for 3 days, even when DevTools is not open:
+To log Push Messages for three days, even when DevTools is not open:

 1. [Open DevTools][19].